 - One application may be submitted from each department or comparable unit for each 20 full-time faculty members (or part thereof) in the department.
 Thus, a department with 20 or less faculty may submit for one assistantship; a department with 21-40 may submit for two, and so forth.
 A faculty member may only submit one application per year.

-The application should consist of the following three items.
+The application should consist of the following items.
 Proposals that do not follow these guidelines will not be reviewed.